The Commission meets monthly the 3rd Thursday of each month at 7 p.m., in the 2nd floor west conference room of the Itasca Village Hall.

 Historic District Plaques

-The Historic Commission recognizes renovation projects that demonstrate excetional attention to detail, original building architecture, neighborhood compatibility, and historic charm and character.
-To request consideration of this honor for your home improvement project, contact the chair of the Commission in care of Community Development.
-Historic District Photo Tour Depot Museum
+The Historic Commission recognizes renovation projects that demonstrate exceptional attention to detail, original building architecture, neighborhood compatibility, and historic charm and character.
+To request consideration of this honor for your home improvement project, contact the chair of the Commission in care of Community Development

 Learn about different eras in Itasca history at the Itasca Depot Museum, one of the last intact original train depots on what was the Chicago and Milwaukee Railroad District Line.
 The Depot Museum is located beside the Itasca Community Library at the intersection of Irving Park Road and Catalpa.
 Exhibits display historical artifacts and photos that allow visitors to go back in time and see what life was like in the days of Itasca founder Dr. Elijah Smith, as well as view pictorial Itasca history.